jschhie/Events-Assistant/README.md

 * Web pages rendered with Jinja templating and styled with Bootstrap.
 * Account information and event details stored into a relational SQLite database.
 * Database records managed using SQLAlchemy and HTTP requests.
-* Auto-sorts tasks by due dates and optionally hides and/or clean up Completed/Cancelled Tasks.

 ## Table of Contents
 * [Application Requirements](https://github.com/jschhie/Tasks-Assistant/#application-requirements)